-Metal stairs are commonly used for industrial applications such as warehouses, loading docks, manufacturing plants, etc. Because these applications are workplaces, OSHA must regulate them for employee safety; mezzanine stairs, crossover stairs, loading dock stairs, in-plant office stairs are all common types of stairs that OSHA regulates.
+Metal stairs are commonly used for industrial applications such as warehouses, loading docks, manufacturing plants, etc. Because these applications are workplaces, OSHA must regulate them for employee safety; roof access stairs, crossover stairs, loading dock stairs, in-plant office stairs are all common types of stairs that OSHA regulates.
 These types of metal stairs are considered fixed stairways, and they follow the regulations described below.

 Platforms / Landings